Hammersmith tube station (District and Piccadilly lines)

-Hammersmith is a London Underground station in Hammersmith.
-It is on the District line between Barons Court and Ravenscourt Park, and on the Piccadilly line between Barons Court and Acton Town or Turnham Green at very early morning and late evening hours.
-The station is in Travelcard Zone 2.
+Hammersmith is a London Underground station in Hammersmith, London.
+It is served by the District and Piccadilly lines, providing cross-platform interchange between the lines.
+On the District line, the station is between Ravenscourt Park and Barons Court stations, and on the Piccadilly line, it is between Acton Town (or Turnham Green at the very early morning and late evening hours) and Barons Court stations.
+The station is located in London fare zone 2.

-The Hammersmith & City line's and Circle line's station of the same name is a separate station to the north-west.
+The Circle and Hammersmith & City lines' station of the same name is a separate station to the north-west.
 The two stations are separated by Hammersmith Broadway.

 The lifts at this station, which were replaced towards the end of 2013, provide step-free access between the platforms and the main entrance on Hammersmith Broadway.

 History

 The station was opened on 9 September 1874 by the District Railway (DR, now the District line) as the western terminus of the railway when it was extended from Earl's Court.
 In 1877, Hammersmith became a through station when the DR was extended west to meet the London and South Western Railway (L&SWR) at Ravenscourt Park and services over the L&SWR tracks started to Richmond.

 On 5 May 1878, the Midland Railway began running a circuitous service known as the Super Outer Circle from St Pancras to Earl's Court via Cricklewood and South Acton on the Dudding Hill Line.
 It operated over a now disused connection between the North London Railway and the L&SWR Richmond branch.
 The service was not a success and was ended on 30 September 1880.

 On 15 December 1906, the Great Northern, Piccadilly and Brompton Railway (GNP&BR, now the Piccadilly line) opened with Hammersmith as its western terminus.

 The opening of the western extension of the Piccadilly line from 4 July 1932 required the reconstruction of the station at track level to increase the number of platforms to four and much of the station was rebuilt behind the Harry W Ford designed station building on Hammersmith Broadway.
 Charles Holden designed a secondary entrance for Queen Caroline Street virtually identical to one he designed at the same time for Highgate (now Archway) station, since demolished.

 In the early 1990s, the station buildings were demolished along with the neighbouring bus garage and incorporated into a modern shopping centre and Underground and bus interchange.
 During the redevelopment the designers commissioned to undertake the station's re-design, Minale Tattersfield, salvaged parts of the tiling from the Harry W Ford façade showing the station name and the lines serving it and preserved them.
 They now form a frame to a decorative mosaic of Hammersmith Bridge in the station's north ticket hall.

-The station is situated in a cutting below Hammersmith Bus station, covered by a glass roof.
+The station is situated in a cutting below Hammersmith bus station.